Istio Hands-On

 Official instructions can be found here.

-Note: On bwLehrpool you can skip this step, Istio 1.20.1 is already downloaded in the student home directory!
+Note: On bwLehrpool you can skip this step, Istio 1.24.2 is already downloaded in the student home directory!
+There is also a directory istio which is a symbolic link.
 In this lab you will NOT work in the PERSISTENT directory.

 2. Change into the Istio directory